Click on a question to view the answer.

 Both members will receive BAH.
 The family will retain any excess BAH beyond the senior member’s with dependent BAH rate, which generally includes all or some portion of the junior member’s BAH.
 For example, if the senior member receives with dependent BAH, the junior member’s entire BAH would be retained by the family.
 If the senior member receives without dependent BAH, the difference between with dependent and without dependent BAH would be made up by a portion of the junior member’s BAH and the family would retain the difference.

 Rent includes all normal monthly expenses for your home except electric and gas utilities.
-For active duty military lease holders a renter’s insurance policy is provided free of charge.

 There are late fees for rent and all other charges that are not paid in a timely manner.